Trump postpones Denmark trip after prime minister declines to sell him Greenland

 President Donald Trump on Tuesday abruptly called off a trip to Denmark, announcing in a tweet that he was postponing the visit because the country’s leader was not interested in selling him Greenland.

-The move comes two days after Trump told reporters that owning Greenland “would be nice” for the United States from a strategic perspective.
+The move comes two days after Trump told reporters that owning Greenland, a self-governing country that is part of the kingdom of Denmark, “would be nice” for the United States from a strategic perspective.

-Greenland is a self-governing country that is part of the kingdom of Denmark.
+Trump’s announcement suggests that, despite his denials, the central purpose of his trip had been discussion of a U.S. purchase of the massive, glaciered island, which holds increasing value as melting sea ice opens new parts of the Arctic to shipping and resource extraction.

+The episode was also a rare window into secret White House national security planning, albeit with a Trumpian dealmaker’s twist and an element of the surreal.
+Trump touts his real estate background as a primary job qualification, promising voters he can negotiate better than his predecessors and spot a good deal.
+But the notion of buying a part of another country was widely met with surprise and bafflement when news broke last week of Trump’s interest in the island.

-In his tweet, Trump said that while Denmark is “a very special country with incredible people,” he is postponing his scheduled meeting with Denmark’s Prime Minister Mette Frederiksen based on her statement “that she would have no interest in discussing the purchase of Greenland.”
+In his tweet, Trump said that while Denmark is “a very special country with incredible people,” he is postponing his scheduled meeting with Prime Minister Mette Frederiksen based on her statement “that she would have no interest in discussing the purchase of Greenland.”

 “The Prime Minister was able to save a great deal of expense and effort for both the United States and Denmark by being so direct,” Trump added.
 “I thank her for that and look forward to rescheduling sometime in the future!”